s0wie/to-do-list/README.md

 Tested by the following people:

-1. Jane Doe
+1. Oliver Davis
-2. John Doe
+2. Emma Ramstedt